ZacharyChim/atzack/content/posts/2018-08-01--guitar-apprentice/index.md

 It usually takes more than one day to learn some new techniques and songs, so they might last for the whole week, but with different focuses, for example, I will work on the intro of the song on Monday, the verse on Tuesday, the chorus on Wednesday, etc.

 So during the weekday, I don't need to worry about anything, just practice.

+By the way, since I'm just a beginner, [Justin Guitar](https://www.justinguitar.com/) will be my main source for guitar techniques.

 ##3.
 Need some guitar buddies to practice together.